About the Scholarship

 The CRSF scholarship programme offers graduates of Oxford University an opportunity to study at a Canadian university.
 Canada has a young and highly diverse, multi-lingual society which offers a unique perspective on contemporary issues.
 The scholarship is funded by Oxford alumni who were Rhodes Scholars from Canada, and others who support the Foundation's objectives.

 The CRSF scholarship covers full-time postgraduate study in Canada for up to two years at any Canadian University.
-For news of the 2016 CRSF Scholar, click here: Prashant Pandey (2016).
+For news of the 2016 CRSF Scholar, click here: Prashant Pandey (2016) and for 2015, click here: Joseph Cock (2015).

 The CRSF Scholarship offers: